wpilibsuite/frc-docs/source/docs/software/basic-programming/git-getting-started.rst

 Git Version Control Introduction
 ================================

+.. important:: A more in-depth guide on Git is available on the `Git website <https://git-scm.com/book/en/v2>`__.

 `Git <https://git-scm.com/about>`_ is a Distributed Version Control System (VCS) created by Linus Torvalds, also known for creating and maintaining the linux kernel.
 Version Control is a system for tracking changes of code for developers.
 The advantages of Git Version Control are:

 - Separate testing environments into *branches*